Rafdal/tool-cpp-filters/README.md

 # tool-cpp-filters

-Simple Moving Average and Triangular Moving Average template classes
+Simple Moving Average and Triangular Moving Average filters

 Only float, double and int types are supported